Creating Thank You Emails For Your Tour Company’s CustomersNovember 25, 2016, Taylor Odgers

 Thoughtfully worded thank you emails will pay off in the long term.
 Take your time creating your thank you email strategy.
 It’s your opportunity to provide valuable information, create a specific response, and build a relationship with your customer.

 Thankfulness is key in healthy relationships, as the thankful person feels a sense of well-being and the appreciated recipient feels a sense of value and is inspired to pass on the kindness.
 This is your opportunity to connect with your customers and build rapport.
-Don’t miss out!
+And then once you get your thank you email down, you can start to put together tour newsletter!

 Didn't find what you were looking for?